An online degree with Grace College is now more affordable than ever.

 #1.
 File the FAFSA

-Graduate students can qualify for $20,500 per year in Stafford Loans that can cover your entire tuition and other educational/personal costs.
+Graduate students can qualify for $20,500 per year in Stafford Loans that can cover their entire tuition and other educational/personal costs.
 The Indiana state deadline for filing the FAFSA is April 15th to qualify for state aid (undergraduate degrees only).
 Apply for Free Application for Federal Student Aid (FAFSA), and learn about pell grants, federal loans, work-study loans, and scholarships that help make college more affordable.

 Grace’s Federal School Code is 001800

 Various funds are allocated each year within communities to award to students pursuing a degree.
 Look into your county: Kosciusko, Allen, Elkhart, Wabash, and Marshall.
 Click below to search additional counties.

 If you are an Indiana resident with prior coursework history (from high school or college) with a 2.75 GPA you are eligible to apply for a one time Grace College Online Scholarship of $1,000.
 You can apply here to be considered and learn more!

 Many companies have tuition reimbursement for employees who are looking to further their education.

 Questa Education Foundation offers scholarships, excellent forgivable loans, and even career opportunities to students furthering their education.
 Questa is available to students in 11 counties: Adams, Allen, DeKalb, Huntington, Kosciusko, LaGrange, Noble, Steuben, Whitley, Wabash, and Wells.

 Grace College offers various bachelor’s degree completion programs online.
 You could be eligible for a $100 discount per credit hour if you transfer from Ivy Tech or have an associate’s degree in Ancilla, Crossroads Bible, Harrison, Schoolcraft, Vincennes, or Wayne County Community College.
 Explore the degree completion programs Grace offers.